Budget Travel India: How to Explore 5 Major Cities Under ₹50,000

 Transportation Money-Saving Hacks

-**Walk When Possible:** Indian cities are chaotic but walkable in tourist zones.
-Mumbai's Colaba to Gateway: 15-minute walk saves ₹100 cab fare.
+**Walk where you can.** Indian cities are chaotic but the tourist zones are walkable.
+Colaba to Gateway is a 15-minute walk that saves a ₹100 cab fare.

 Food on a Budget: Eating Well for Less

-**Thali is King:** All-you-can-eat thalis offer incredible value.
-Unlimited rice, rotis, sabzi, dal, salad, dessert for ₹150-280.
-You'll be stuffed.
-Look for places crowded with locals.
+**Thali is king.** Unlimited rice, rotis, sabzi, dal, salad, dessert for ₹150 to ₹280.
+You will be full enough to skip a meal afterwards.
+Look for places packed with locals.

 Free and Cheap Attractions

-**Mumbai Free:** Marine Drive walk, Gateway of India plaza, Juhu Beach, Bandstand promenade, CST exterior, Haji Ali walk, local train ride (₹10).
+**Mumbai free:** Marine Drive walk, Gateway of India plaza, Juhu Beach, Bandstand, CST from outside, Haji Ali walk, a local train ride (₹10).

-**Goa Free:** All beaches, Portuguese church visits, Saturday night market (entry free), Panjim heritage walk, Fort Aguada exterior.
+**Goa free:** all beaches, Portuguese churches, the Saturday night market (free entry), Panjim heritage walk, Fort Aguada from outside.

-**Bangalore Cheap:** Lalbagh Garden (₹20), Cubbon Park (free), ISKCON Temple (free), Bangalore Palace exterior, commercial street shopping.
+**Bangalore cheap:** Lalbagh (₹20), Cubbon Park (free), ISKCON Temple (free), Bangalore Palace exterior, Commercial Street.

-**Jaipur Budget:** Hawa Mahal exterior photos (free), Jal Mahal view (free), local bazaars.
-Most monuments charge Indians ₹35-200.
+**Jaipur budget:** Hawa Mahal exterior shots (free), Jal Mahal viewpoint (free), local bazaars.
+Indian entry to most monuments runs ₹35 to ₹200.

 Best Time for Budget Travel